 In addition to philanthropic work, the Ann Arbor Branch has a dedicated Horticultural Therapy committee, who work year-round with seriously ill children at U-M’s Mott Children’s Hospital.
 We are proud to be one of the longest-serving volunteer groups at Mott.
 Learn more about our “Flower Ladies” here.

 Our small, all-volunteer non-profit organization of about 130 members manages, year after year, to raise a significant amount of money for local garden-related projects and student scholarships and internships.
 Since 1947, Ann Arbor Farm & Garden has distributed more than $600,000 in charitable gifts.

 Some things will never change, however.
-Along with our philanthropic works, Ann Arbor Farm & Garden is valued for the lifelong friendships that form while working side-by-side with accomplished, creative, talented women toward a common goal.
+Along with our philanthropic work, Ann Arbor Farm & Garden is valued for the lifelong friendships that form while working side-by-side with accomplished, creative, talented people toward a common goal.
 We are a sociable group, and organize a variety of events throughout the year that enable members to meet and talk informally.

 Every member contributes, in ways both large and small, and it is that commitment and dedication that allow us to successfully uphold our mission of growing green communities.

 AAF&G Archive offers treasure trove of information

 More than 60 years of memories, activities, and community support are captured in the Ann Arbor Farm & Garden archive at the U-M Bentley Historical Library.

 These materials are available to members and anyone wishing to research our organization's rich history.
 To help you get started, this archive finding aid describes the collection and what each box contains.